Volunteer in Costa Rica

 Spanish Service Learning Course

-Students from around the world have an opportunity to gain university credit while volunteering in Costa Rica through the Spanish Service Learning Course (SPAN203SL), which is accredited by California State University, Monterey Bay.
+Students from around the world have an opportunity to gain university credit while volunteering in San Jose through the Spanish Service Learning Course (SPAN203SL), which is accredited by California State University, Monterey Bay.
 The purpose of the Spanish Service Learning Course is to foster a sense of civic responsibility and community, to expose students to local culture and language, and to create an opportunity for students to broaden their global perspective and identity.
 For further details, see our Spanish Service Learning Course page.

 Students attend 5 guided reflections, write a daily journal and then complete a final reflection paper.
 The Spanish Service Learning Course and optional language lessons are offered in conjunction with the volunteer work and can all be included in your daily schedule as an IVHQ volunteer.
 The workshops and written assignments are conducted in English, however the remainder of the course and the entire volunteer experience offer total Spanish immersion.
 Volunteers choose their work from a range of options including: Teaching English, Childcare, Special Needs Care, Construction and Renovation and Healthcare and arranging the course accreditation is done through your IVHQ Program Manager and the local team in Costa Rica after you have registered.
 When applying online, please apply for the Spanish Service Learning Course project and indicate your volunteer work preference in the ‘Comments’ section of your application.